cresteem/Hawk-JS/README.md

 - [Credits](#credits-)

 ## Features and Benefits ✨

 * **Automation**: Streamlines the generation and submission of sitemaps, saving time and reducing manual effort.
-* **SEO Optimization**: Ensures your website is indexed by top search engines, improving visibility and ranking.
+* **SEO Optimization**: Ensures your website is indexed by all search engines possible, improving visibility and ranking.
 * **Customization**: Offers advanced configuration options to tailor sitemap generation to your specific needs.
 * **Real-Time Updates**: Keeps your sitemaps up-to-date with the latest changes to your site.
 * **Multi-Engine Support**: Automatically submits your sitemaps to a variety of search engines, expanding your reach.
+  * Supports multiple strategies such as **IndexNow**, **Google Webmaster Tools**, **Google Indexing**, and many others, ensuring comprehensive coverage for all major search engines across the internet.
 * **CI/CD Integration**: Can be easily integrated into Continuous Integration (CI) pipelines like GitHub Actions and GitLab CI, automating sitemap management within your deployment workflow.
 * **Open-Source**: Licensed under Apache 2.0, allowing free use for both personal and commercial projects.

+### New Features in Version 1.5.0:
+* **Logo in VSCode Configuration File**: Adds the official logo to the VSCode configuration for better project branding.
+* **TypeScript Support for Custom Config Files**: The `init` command now supports creating custom configuration files with TypeScript support.
+* **Removal of Secret Loader from CLI**: The secret loader has been removed from the CLI to improve security and simplify functionality.
+* **Default Lookup and Ignore Patterns**: The default lookup and ignore patterns are now loaded directly from the configuration for both API and CLI by default.
+* **`node_modules` Folder Ignored Indefinitely**: The `node_modules` folder is now ignored indefinitely in all operations, reducing unnecessary processing.
+* **Switch from `http.request` to `fetch()`**: The usage of `http.request` has been replaced with the `fetch()` API to simplify the code and optimize for better performance and readability.
+* **Code Refactoring and Optimization**: Significant code improvements and optimizations have been made for better performance and maintainability.
+* **Configurable FTP Credentials**: FTP credentials are now configurable, with environment variable fallback if not provided.
+* **Updated and Optimized Test Cases**: Test cases have been updated and optimized for better coverage and accuracy.
+* **Removal of Unwanted Dependencies**: Unnecessary dependencies have been removed to streamline the project and improve performance.
+* **Enhanced CLI Functionality**: Various enhancements to the CLI for improved user interaction and functionality.
+* **Updated All Dependencies**: All dependencies have been updated to their latest stable versions to ensure better security and performance.
+* **Official Logo Added**: The official Hawk.js logo has been integrated into the project for better recognition and branding.
+* **Configuration Style Changed to JavaScript**: The configuration style has been changed from JSON to JavaScript for greater flexibility.

+### Removed Features:
+* **Secret Loader**: The secret loader functionality has been completely removed from the CLI, simplifying the interface and improving security.

 ## Use Cases ✅

-* Web developers looking to automate sitemap generation for their projects.
-* SEO professionals aiming to improve a website's visibility on multiple search engines.
+* **Web Developers**: Automate sitemap generation for projects, streamlining the SEO process and ensuring consistent updates across various search engines.
+* **SEO Professionals**: Improve website visibility by ensuring efficient and accurate indexing across multiple search engines, including Google, Bing, Yahoo, Yandex, and more.
-* Digital marketers who need to ensure their content is always up-to-date in search engine indexes.
+* **Digital Marketers**: Ensure that content is always up-to-date in search engine indexes by automating sitemap submissions through various strategies such as **IndexNow** and **Google Webmaster Tools**.
-* Large websites with frequent updates needing real-time sitemap generation.
+* **Large Websites**: Manage frequent updates and real-time sitemap generation for large-scale websites, ensuring that changes are reflected immediately in search engines.
-* E-commerce sites that require efficient management of large numbers of pages and products.
+* **E-commerce Sites**: Efficiently handle large numbers of pages and products, ensuring they are indexed and visible on all major search engines with minimal manual intervention.
-* Blogs and content-heavy sites aiming for better search engine indexing.
+* **Blogs and Content-Heavy Sites**: Ensure better search engine indexing and visibility for content-rich sites that require frequent updates and real-time indexing.
+* **Sites Requiring Multiple Indexing Strategies**: Leverage various indexing strategies like **IndexNow**, **Google Indexing**, and **Google Webmaster Tools** for comprehensive search engine reach.
+* **Continuous Integration Users**: Integrate with CI/CD pipelines (e.g., GitHub Actions, GitLab CI) to automate sitemap management alongside deployment workflows.

 ---